hnky/blog/How-to-use-Cognitive-Services-and-containers.md

 ```
 Navigate to the URL on port 5000.
 The url should look like this: *http://{container-name}.{region}.azurecontainer.io:5000/*

-You will should see a screen like this:
+If everything went well you should see a screen like this:
 ![Homepage of a Cognitive Service Speech Container](https://raw.githubusercontent.com/hnky/blog/master/images/cog_con/container_is_running.png)